Universal Health Coverage: What immunization advocates should consider

 December 12th is worldwide Universal Health Coverage (UHC) day!
 The aim of drawing attention to this day is to shine the global spotlight on the gaps in achieving health as a human right.
 Although exceedingly complex in its implementation, the concept behind UHC is simple: All people should benefit from quality health services, medicines and vaccinations, and no one should be put in financial peril to do so.

-In 2015, 193 United Nations Member States committed to an ambitious set of 17 “Strategic Development Goals” (SDGs) by 2030.
+In 2015, 193 United Nations Member States committed to an ambitious set of 17 “Sustainable Development Goals” (SDGs) by 2030.
 The right to health not only figures prominently as a goal in and of itself – SDG3 is to “Ensure healthy lives and promote well-being for all at all ages” – but is also fundamentally intertwined with goals related to equity, poverty, economic growth and inclusion.
 (See Figure 1.)

 Figure 1: The interrelatedness of Universal Health Coverage with other Sustainable Development Goals, and the importance of health systems strengthening